 In addition to teaching CPD courses, our Counseling Faculty also offer a variety of CLASI (Classroom Academic Skill Integration) workshops each semester.
-These interactive workshops, which can be attended in person or taken as a series of online modules, offer students the opportunity to learn about common academic challenges and techniques to overcome them.
+These interactive workshops, which can be attended in person, offer students the opportunity to learn about common academic challenges and techniques to overcome them.
 Topics offered include: Motivation & Procrastination, Time Management, Listening & Note-taking, Transition to College, and Test Anxiety.